-(ii) Onerous contracts - Cost of Fulfilling a Contract (Amendments to IAS 37)

-(iii) Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16).

-(iv) Reference to Conceptual Framework (Amendments to IFRS 3).

-(v) Classification of Liabilities as Current or Non-current (Amendments to IAS 1).

-(vi) Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16)
+- (ii) Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - (iii) Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - (iv) Reference to Conceptual Framework (Amendments to IFRS 3). - (v) Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - (vi) Definition of Accounting Estimate (Amendments to IAS 8). - (vii) Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2). - (viii) Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction Amendments to IAS 12 Income Taxes.